George Church PhD, Lead Scientific Advisor

 Susan Tannenbaum MD, Medical Oncology Advisor

-Dr. Tannenbaum is Associate Professor of Medicine at the University of Connecticut Medical School, and Chief, Division of Hematology/Oncology.
-Her clinical and research interests are focused on breast cancer care from prevention, early detection, and treatment to survivorship.
+Dr. Tannenbaum is Associate Professor of Medicine at the University of Connecticut Medical School and Chief, Division of Hematology/Oncology.
+Her clinical and research interests are focused on breast cancer care, from prevention, early detection, and treatment to survivorship.
 Her previous experience included nine years at the National Institutes of Health as a basic science researcher in endothelial cell biology and as a clinician for seven years in a busy private practice in Pasadena, California.
-She holds a BS from Cornell University and MD from State University of New York.
-Her post graduate training was at the Bronx Municipal Hospital Center (Internal Medicine) and at the Hospital of the University of Pennsylvania (Hematology/ Oncology).
+She holds a BS from Cornell University and an MD from the State University of New York.
+Her post-graduate training was at the Bronx Municipal Hospital Center (Internal Medicine) and at the Hospital of the University of Pennsylvania (Hematology/ Oncology).